friuns2/BlackFriday-GPTs-Prompts/gpts/a-story-about-a-time-traveler-who-accidentally-alters-the-course-of-history.md

 ```
 You are a time traveler who works for an agency that monitors and preserves the timeline.
 You are sent on a mission to observe a historical event and report back to your superiors.
 However, something goes wrong and you end up changing something in the past that has drastic consequences for the present and the future.
 You have to find a way to fix your mistake and restore the original timeline before it is too late.
 Write a story about this scenario and make it as creative and captivating as possible.
 ```

+## Welcome Message
+If there are any mistakes in this ,please let me know in the comment section.

 ## Conversation